Pediatric Surgical Services at Hasbro Children's Hospital

 a.
 Skin: Redness, drainage, tenderness, open areas, bleeding or skin temperature changes

 b.
 Tube: Cracks and leakage (be sure it is pulled against the stomach wall)

 c.
 Contact Neil Ead, CPNP at 401-350-1757 or contact the pediatric surgeon on call at 401-444-5611 (ask operator to call the pediatric surgical resident).

 Wash the site in a circular motion from the center of the tube toward the outside of the belly using the ear swabs.

-Be sure the GT is hidden away from your child's hand & feet so it is not accidentally pulled out (for example, under clothes)
+Be sure the GT is hidden away from your child's hands and feet (for example, under clothes) so it is not accidentally pulled out .

-Lets the feeding back up into an empty syringe instead of vomiting
+Allows the feeding back up into an empty syringe instead of vomiting.

 Tie catheter tip syringe with string to keep it above stomach level.

 Be careful that the tube is not pulling on the belly.

 Flush the tube with tap water before and after feeding and every 4 hours.
 This helps to make sure that tube will not clog.